7. Health and Well-Being

 Above all, the regularly quoted figures show the significant gap in health between children from advantaged and disadvantaged families, which calls for the strengthening of prevention policies and early and sustained action.
 Today, the life expectancy of the wealthiest 5% of French people is 11 years higher than that of the poorest 5%.

 A range of stakeholders are involved in public youth health policies in France (such as national and local public authorities, professionals in the health, education and social action spheres, associations aimed at combating social exclusion and youth-oriented centres), which usually form part of comprehensive public health policies but address issues that are specific to young people.

-Mental health, preventing addictive behaviours, sexual health and accessing rights to health are the public authorities' main fields of action in terms of youth health.
+Mental health, preventing addictive behaviours, sexual health, physic activity, nutrition and accessing rights to health are the public authorities' main fields of action in terms of youth health.

-Increasing the well-being of all young people and reducing health inequalities between them, fostering access to rights to health and improving prevention policies, when French public health policies have tended until now to give precedence to the curative approach, are all examples of challenges to which the national authorities and other youth advocates need to find answers.
+Increasing the well-being of all young people and reducing health inequalities between them, fostering access to rights to health and improving prevention and health promotion policies, when French public health policies have tended, historically, to give precedence to the curative approach, are all examples of challenges to which the national authorities and other youth advocates need to find answers.